brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 # Contacts

 This is a simplest device, but it's worth calling out to avoid confusion.
 A "contact" refers to a normal switch.
-I mention it in this context because the schematic can easily be confused with a relay.
+I mention this heret because the schematic can easily be confused with a relay.
 Here is an example (page 01.82.70.1):

 ![Cam Relay 2](/assets/images/relays-9.jpg)

 There are no numbers on this device - just the name "SHIFT CONTACT."
-This particular switch was added to the typewriter to indicate when the basket upshift is engaged.
+This particular switch was added to the typewriter to signal when the basket upshift is completely engaged.
 The schematic symbol indicates that the switch is normally open.

 # Simulation Notes